 The ’09 Ripasso from Tommasi is ripe, rich and robust, offering powerful blackberry and currant flavors wrapped in soft, gentle tannins with a pleasant touch of bitter almonds on the finish.

 Founded in 1960 by Sergio and Carla Zenato, the winery is now run by their son, Alberto, who is in charge of all aspects of production, and daughter, Nadia, who handles marketing and distribution.
 The winery has within in its relatively short history developed a well-deserved reputation for producing exceptional wines at affordable prices.
 Their wines are widely distributed throughout Italy and the world.

-Like previous versions, Zenato’s 2008 Ripassa (Zenato is the only producer to call its Ripasso a “Ripassa”) is an absolutely delicious wine and a great value at this price.
+Like previous versions, Zenato’s 2011 Ripassa (Zenato is the only producer to call its Ripasso a “Ripassa”) is an absolutely delicious wine and a great value at this price.
 The wine is aged in a combination of small and large oak casks for 18 months followed by 6 months in the bottle prior to release for sale.
-It is a full-bodied wine with full-on flavors of dried fruit such as raisins, plums and dark cherries accented with sweet kitchen spice notes.
-A velvety texture, gentle tannins and a long finish will keep you coming back for more.
+It is a full-bodied wine with full-on flavors of blackberries and dried fruit such as raisins and black currants accented with sweet kitchen spice notes.
+Smooth and well-balanced with a velvety texture, good acidity, gentle tannins and a long finish will keep you coming back for more.

 Return to italian wine reviews

 Consider making a contribution to support the work of WineWordsWisdom.com.